How to Optimize Your Rental Property for Business Clients

 What’s in this article?

-Before joining Hostfully, I spent most of my career travelling from one small town to another.
-It entailed travel 80% of the time, with long stretches of time away from home.
+Before joining Hostfully, I spent most of my career traveling from one small town to another.
+It entailed traveling 80% of the time, with long stretches of time away from home.
 Being a millennial, I ditched traditional hospitality offerings like hotels in favor of vacation and short-term rentals.
-Having first-hand experience as a professional business traveller, I’ll share some of the insights into what makes a vacation rental appealing to folks like my former self.
-There’s a distinct way to market to business travellers.
+Having first-hand experience as a professional business traveler, I’ll share some of the insights into what makes a vacation rental appealing to folks like my former self.
+There’s a distinct way to market to business travelers.
 If it’s done right, it can become a great way to build a reliable repeat business for your short-term rental company.

 The upcoming surge in business travelers in vacation rentals